ml-gde/e2e-tflite-tutorials/README.md

 ## Project ideas (help needed!)
-If you are interested in helping out, please assign an issue from the "help needed" projects.
+If you are interested in helping out, take a look at the potential projects below and assign an corresponding issue to yourself from the repo issue list.

+Once you form a project team, move the idea to the "in progress" section below, create a new repo and link to it.

 * YOLO - [overview](overviews/yolo.md).
 * Classify pose - [overview](overviews/classify_pose.md).